SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-remote-access.md

 To use Cloud Remote Access, the following prerequisites have to be met:

-* a Cloud Remote Access compatible gateway connected to your Cumulocity account;
+* a Cloud Remote Access compatible gateway connected to your Cumulocity IoT account;
 * a remote device with a VNC, SSH or Telnet server that is connected to the gateway and reachable from the gateway;
 * "Remote access" permission granted to the tenant user;
 * Cloud Remote Access microservice included into your subscription plan.